-Around 17% of our children are either at SENS (SEN support) or have statements/ EHC Plans (Education, Health and Care Plans).
+Around 17% of our children are either at SENS (SEN support) or have EHC Plans (Education, Health and Care Plans) or Top-Up Funding.
 This is around the national average but means that all teachers expect to have children with SEND in their classes.